On the Trade-Off Between Distributional Belief and Ambiguity: Conservatism, Finite-Sample Guarantees, and Asymptotic Properties: Numerical Examples

 Next, we analyze the bias and standard deviation of the TRO estimator $\upsilonh_N(\theta)$ presented in Figure~\ref{fig:expt_PO_mean_variance}.
 We estimate these quantities as discussed in Section~\ref{subsec:inventory_control_problem} with $N=10$.
 Again, the SAA estimator $\upsilonh_N(0)$ exhibits a downward bias.
 We also observe that our TRO estimator $\upsilonh_N(\theta)$ is an unbiased estimator for some $\theta$.
 Moreover, the absolute bias of $\upsilonh_N(\theta)$ with sufficiently small $\theta>0$ is smaller than that of $\upsilonh_N(0)$.
 For example, when using set (c), the absolute bias of $\upsilonh_N(\theta)$ is smaller for $\theta\in(0,1]$.
 These results are consistent with Theorem~\ref{thm:debias_theta} and Corollary~\ref{cor:debias_theta}.
 In contrast to the inventory optimization problem, where the standard deviation of $\upsilonh_N(\theta)$ decreases with $\theta$, we observe that the standard deviation may increase or decrease, depending on the choice of the shape parameter $\calP_N$.
 With shape parameter (c), the TRO estimator $\upsilonh_N(\theta)$ has a larger standard deviation compared with the SAA estimator $\upsilonh_N(0)$ for $\theta\in(0,1]$.
 In contrast, with shape parameter (b), $\upsilonh_N(\theta)$ has a smaller standard deviation than $\upsilonh_N(0)$ for $\theta\in(0,1]$.
 Finally, with shape parameter (a), the standard deviation of $\upsilonh_N(\theta)$ is smaller than that of $\upsilonh_N(0)$ for $\theta\in(0,0.21]$.
 These results show that for this problem, our TRO model could produce estimators with a smaller bias when the TRO ambiguity set is constructed using shape parameters (a)--(c) and a smaller standard deviation when constructed using shape parameters (a) for small $\theta$ and (b) for $\theta\in(0,1]$.
+Again, we observe that none of the shape parameters consistently produce a TRO estimator with the best bias-variance trade-off; see \ref{apdx:add_expt_results:bias_variance} for further discussions.

 Finally, we demonstrate the asymptotic properties of $\upsilonh_N(\theta_N)$.
 First, we compute the absolute difference $|\upsilonh_N(\theta_N)-\upsilon^\star|$ between the optimal value of the TRO model $\upsilonh_N(\theta_N)$ and the true optimal value $\upsilon^\star$ as discussed in Section~\ref{subsec:inventory_control_problem}.
 Table~\ref{table:expt_PO_absolute_diff} presents $|\upsilonh_N(\theta_N)-\upsilon^\star|$ for $N\in\{10,50,100,500,1000\}$.
 Clearly, $|\upsilonh_N(\theta_N)-\upsilon^\star|$ decreases with $N$, illustrating the asymptotic convergence of $\upsilonh_N(\theta_N)$ to $\upsilon^\star$ as shown in Theorem~\ref{thm:asymptotic_convergence}.
 Second, to demonstrate the asymptotic distribution of $\upsilonh_N(\theta_N)$, we compute the KS statistic between the standard normal distribution and the empirical distribution of $\sqrt{N}\big[\upsilonh_N(\theta)-\upsilon^\star\big]/V^\star$ as discussed in Section~\ref{subsec:inventory_control_problem}.
 Table~\ref{table:expt_PO_KS_stat} presents the KS statistics for $N\in\{10,100,1000\}$.
 The KS statistic converges to zero when $N$ increases, suggesting that $\sqrt{N}\big[\upsilonh_N(\theta)-\upsilon^\star\big]/V^\star$ converges weakly to the standard normal distribution.
 These observations are consistent with Theorem~\ref{thm:asy_dist}.